Winter-Knight/awf-extended/README.md

 #### Building from source

-* To compile the program with all available major versions of GTK run: `build.sh`
+* To compile with all available major versions of GTK run: `build.sh`
-* To compile the program and create DEB packages for Debian & Ubuntu run: `scripts/debian[-gtkx]/deb.sh`
+* To compile and create DEB packages for Debian & Ubuntu run: `scripts/debian[-gtkx]/deb.sh`
-* To compile the program and create RPM packages for Fedora run: `scripts/fedora/rpm-gtkx.sh`
+* To compile and create RPM packages for Fedora run: `scripts/fedora/rpm-gtkx.sh`
-* To compile the program and create RPM packages for Mageia run: `scripts/mageia/rpm-gtkx.sh`
+* To compile and create RPM packages for Mageia run: `scripts/mageia/rpm-gtkx.sh`
-* To compile the program and create RPM packages for openSUSE run: `scripts/opensuse/rpm-gtkx.sh`
+* To compile and create RPM packages for openSUSE run: `scripts/opensuse/rpm-gtkx.sh`
-* To compile the program and create RPM packages for OpenMandriva run: `scripts/openmandriva/rpm-gtkx.sh`
+* To compile and create RPM packages for OpenMandriva run: `scripts/openmandriva/rpm-gtkx.sh`

 #### Alternative installation for Debian, Devuan, Ubuntu, Trisquel, Linux Mint, MX Linux